redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

 redukti::CurveGroup
    Defines curve group ids for the purposes of grouping curves used in pricing.

+redukti::CurveType
+   CurveType identifies how the curve operates on its input

 redukti::IRRateType
    Defines the type of value being used in a curve definition.